Detroit — One of these days, Luka Doncic will play in Detroit.

 But for the second time in as many regular-season visits to downtown Detroit, Doncic was a spectator.
 The 22-year-old Slovenian was dressed in a retro Air Jordan warmup suit.
 A handful of No. 77 jerseys were spotted in Little Caesars Arena, including one fan courtside who got a picture with Doncic after the game.

 Doncic did play at one Pistons “home” game, a 2019 game in Mexico City.
-His 34.3 points per game in three meetings with Detroit is the most for him against any team by 3 per game.
+His 34.3 points per game in three meetings with Detroit is the most for him against any team by an average of 3 points.
 Doncic had played 17 straight games before sitting out Thursday.

 Meanwhile, Pistons rookie Isaiah Stewart handled Kristaps Porzingis in the first half, despite giving up 7 inches to the 7-foot-3 Latvian former All-Star.